ml-cvd-prediction/ml-cvd-prediction.github.io/proposal.md

 ## Introduction

-Cardiovascular diseases, especially coronary heart disease (CHD), account for a major portion of global mortality [^1].
+Cardiovascular disease (CVD), especially coronary heart disease (CHD), accounts for a major portion of global mortality [^1].
 This has led to scientists collecting vast amount of data related to heart-disease and other conditions.
 With this data available, machine learning algorithms can better predict patients who are developing various kinds of diseases ranging from Diabetes to CVD [^2].
-We wish to use this data and further develop unsupervised learning techniques which can help us predict the disease without any labels.
+Research into which supervised learning techniques are best for CVD prediction is still ongoing into 2024 [^4], but we wish to also use this data to further develop unsupervised learning techniques since they can help us predict the disease without any labels.

 We plan to explore these two datasets: